backdrop-contrib/shield/README.txt

 2. Visit admin/config/system/shield to enable authentication.

-3. Complete the user and password fields in the 'credentials' section of the Shield configuration page.
+3a.
+Complete the user and password fields in the 'credentials' section of the Shield configuration page.
 When the user field is left empty, authentication will be disabled.

-4. Alternatively, the user and password values can be configured via settings.php's $conf array:
+3b.
+Alternatively, the user (e.g. 'FOO') and password (e.g. 'BAR') values can be configured via settings.php's $conf array:
-$conf['shield_user'] = 'username';
+$conf['shield_user'] = 'FOO';
-$conf['shield_pass'] = 'password';
+$conf['shield_pass'] = 'BAR';

+3c.
+Alternatively, the user (e.g. 'FOO') and password (e.g. 'BAR') values can be configured via drush: drush vset shield_user FOO drush vset shield_user BAR
+# To disable:
+drush vdel shield_user

 Support
 -------